MaterializeInc/materialize/doc/developer/temporal-filters.md

 ## Manipulating timestamped updates

-Materialize records *changes* to collections of data.
+Materialize records *updates* to collections of data.
-Each change occurs at some "logical timestamp", an explicit transcription of the time at which a change should occur.
+Each updates has the form `(data, time, diff)`, and indicates that the occurence count of `data` changes at "logical timestamp" `time` by `diff`.
-Generally, an update occurs at its logical timestamp and is then in effect indefinitely.
+An update occurs at its logical timestamp and is then in effect indefinitely.
-To undo an update one issues a new update with a negated sign, at a future logical timestamp.
+To undo an update one issues a new update with the same `data` at a future logical timestamp with a negated `diff`.

-We can restrict the duration of an update, to any non-empty interval `[from, until]`, by
+We can restrict the duration of an update, from `[time, ..)` to any non-empty interval `[from, until]`, by
 1. advancing the update's timestamp to at least `from`, and
 2. introducing a new negated update at timestamp `until`.
 The first step ensures that the update does not happen until `from` and the second step ensures that the update is retracted at `until`.